-- Urgent or important home or finance issues, including a meeting with a mortgage counselor, attending the closing for the purchase of a new home, emergency problems at your home such as a burst pipe, broken furnace, fire or break-in, or the delivery of furniture, appliances or some other item that requires a signature and must take place during business hours.
+- Urgent or important home or finance issues, including a meeting with a mortgage counselor, attending the closing for the purchase of a new home, emergency problems at your home such as a burst pipe, broken furnace, fire or break-in, or the delivery of furniture, appliances, or some other item that requires a signature and that must take place during business hours.

 Bad Reasons for Leaving Work Early

-Again, whether or not your boss grants your request to leave early very much depends on how you are perceived as an employee.
-For example, do you put in 100% effort 100% of the time?
-If the answer is essentially “yes,” then the best reason to leave early is an honest one.
+Again, whether or not your boss grants your request to leave early very much depends on how they perceive you as an employee.
+For example, do you put in 100% effort all the time?
+If the answer is essentially “yes,” then the best reason to give is an honest one.

 These reasons include:

 - Being hungover.
-Leaving because you’re “sick” is one thing, but don’t expect to get much sympathy for a condition you brought on yourself.
+Leaving because you’re sick is one thing, but don’t expect to get much sympathy for a condition you brought on yourself.